 In the 1970s, scientists noted that the synthetic materials used in the construction of Skylab Space Station gave off chemical fumes.
 Research conducted on various houseplants showed NASA that some plants clean the air better than others.

 You can grow many of these plants to freshen your air and remove harmful chemicals from your home or office.
 Most of these houseplants are easy to find, inexpensive, and relatively easy to grow.
 They would make a great addition to a room that is next to an attached garage, in a garage, or in a workshop.

 Only 2 plants appear to remove all the tested toxins - Peace Lily and Chrysanthemum morifolium.
 Mums, however, do not make good houseplants.
 Most popular houseplants are tropical evergreens.
 Mums are deciduous and flower in cool weather.
 They may be nice to keep around for a few weeks are not usually kept as permanent houseplants.

 Peace Lily is a lovely houseplant and the best air cleaner, removing benzene, formaldehyde, ammonia, xylene, toluene, and trichloroethylene from the air.

-Peace Lily has deep green oval leaves that grow up from the soil like Lily of the Valley.
-The plant bushes out nicely and produces a pretty, white singe petaled flower in Spring.
+Peace Lily has deep green oval leaves that grow vertically from the soil.
+The plant bushes out nicely and produces a pretty, white single petaled flower in Spring.

 This easy houseplant prefers low light.
 Set several feet away from a window.
 Do not place Peace Lily in a South facing window.
 If the leaves turn brown at the edges or develop yellow streaks, the plant may be getting too much sunlight.